g0ryg3rg/AdafruitMiniTTLCamera/README.md

 Copy the all files from the source and include folders to your project and build it.

+The main.cpp source file contains a terminal program used to test the camera.
 The CameraMediator class contains all the business logic for the camera.

+## Status / Known bugs ##

+Can communicate with the camera although taking pictures has not been reliable so far.